-On our most recent trip to SE Asia, we decided to backpack it through.
+On our trip to SE Asia in 2016, we decided to backpack it through.
 We had 4 countries to visit and didn’t want to risk checking in a bag in case it got lost.
 My husband and I used the Osprey Porter 65-Liter and Aiden used the Osprey Pogo Daypack.
-The Osprey Pogo is a little on the bigger side for him, so I also got him the Osprey Youth Jet 12 Backpack which is smaller and would work great on day to day trips.
+The Osprey Pogo is a little on the bigger side for him, so I also got him the Osprey Youth Jet 12 Backpack (photo above) which is smaller and would work great on day to day trips.

 Headphones are essential in keeping kids entertained on the flight.

 Aiden has gone through so many pairs of headphones.
 Kids headphones don’t seem to be made for heavy usage.
 Especially for a kid who uses them on a weekly basis.
 It’s usually a chord issue, gets stuck somewhere or pulled and then no sound.

 Aiden’s first pair was Kid Safe Over The Ear Headphones – Spider-man.
 They worked great for a while until they broke.

 Because we travel so much and Aiden uses his headphones quite often, my husband decided to buy him durable headphones – Beats Solo2 Wired On-Ear Headphone.
 They’re great, and comfortable also.